We’ve all heard it said, there are over 10,000 uses of silver in industrial applications. But are there really?

 24. Surgical masks are another product that has been cleared by the FDA for use.
 Spectrashield surgical respirator masks works with a blend of copper and silver ions woven into the fiber of the mask to eliminate 99.99% certain odor-causing bacteria.

-25. Sanitary bed mats with silver containing a non-woven fabric.
-These mats can be used for long term patients requiring bed stay and help prevent the recurrence of bedsores.
+25. Earthing Sheets with 3.5% nano silver threads woven into the fabric.
+These sheets can be used for good health to ground your body while you sleep.
 Nano silver is hydrophilic which means that when it comes into contact with moisture (sweat, bodily fluids etc …) its anti-bacterial effect becomes stronger!

 26. Water, soft drinks, and juice cans are now being targeted with a new kind of colloidal silver by bio tech firm Goldsol.
 Their product microbisil are extremely small nano particles that are coated with a proprietary substance allowing to remain stable in liquids other than water.